top of page

 Mural by Zïlon on a brick wall in Montreal's Centre-Sud.
 A shattered face, crossed with expressive black lines and vivid colours, emerges from the rough surface of the wall.
 The work bears witness to the artist's persistent urban presence since the 1970s.

-The second: a more luminous intervention, almost spectral, where the face reduces to a few essential lines, sometimes even in neon.
-Here, Zïlon achieves a kind of synthesis: a few lines are enough to bring a presence into existence.
-The face becomes sign, apparition, memory.
+The second: a more luminous, almost spectral intervention, where the face is reduced to a few essential lines, sometimes even in neon.
+Here, Zïlon achieves a kind of synthesis: a few lines are enough to make a presence exist.
+The face becomes a sign, an apparition, a memory.

 Zïlon, œuvre au néon, visage vert lumineux sur fond sombre, art urbain Montréal